Contents - Index

 Modify Plot allows the parameters of existing plots to be changed.
 In addition, plot window parameters such as the plot size, border type, error bars, and major/minor tick sizes can be changed.
 The left and top edit fields determine the top left corner of the plot rectangle when it is displayed in a Plot window.
 The width and height specified in this dialog determine the size that the plot will be when it is displayed, printed or copied via the clipboard to another application.

 The plots lines appearing in this plot window are shown in the list box at the top of the dialog.
 The last plot line in the list is preselected as you enter this dialog window.
 Select the plot line for which changes are to be made.
 The line type, color, symbol, symbol size, smoothing and other plotting parameters will be displayed for the selected line.
+Note that an area plot can be produced by selecting the area option in the line type menu.
 Multiple plot lines can be selected and the changes will be made for all selected lines.
-A range of plot lines can be selected by clicking the first plot line, holding the Shift key down and then clicking the last plot line.
+A range of plot lines can be selected by clicking the first plot line in the list, holding the Shift key down and then clicking the last plot line.